The Miranda Standard Environment

 > letter c = 'a'<=c<='z' \/ 'A'<=c<='Z'

-applied to a list of values, returns the first value which is
+limit applied to a list of values, returns the first value which is

 the same as its successor.
 Useful in testing for convergence.
 For